 Ms. Joe started at Fermilab as an accelerator operator and has been subsequently promoted to Neutrino Division Operations Support Group Member to run the underground facility for MINERvA and NOvA experiments.
 She earned a bachelor’s degree in physics from Reed College in Portland, OR.

 Ms. Joe is deeply involved in the encouragement of young women to work in STEM fields.
-She said, “I think the most lasting and effective way to reduce the difficulties women and other underrepresented groups face in STEM is to normalize their presence, and publicize their struggles.
-I often hear from women (or other minorities) who are scientists that they don’t want any special recognition–they just want to be known as scientists first and foremost.
-I agree!
-It’s what we’re all working for.”
+She said, “I think the most lasting and effective way to reduce the difficulties women and other underrepresented groups face in STEM is to normalize their presence, and publicize their struggles.”

 Read more about Ms. Joe here: https://energy.gov/diversity/articles/women-energy-cindy-joe